napolitanod/Danger-Zone/README.md

 Access your world's zone type list by navigating to Foundry's 'Configure Settings' > 'Module Settings', locating Danger Zone, and selecting the 'Configure Danger Zone Types' button.
 Depending on your personalized module settings, you can also access this list by clicking the 'Danger Zone Types' button found in the footer of the Scenes sidebar.

-For detailed information on configuring Zone Types, see the Zone Types Wiki page.
+For detailed information on configuring Zone Types, see the [Zone Types](../../wiki/Zone-Types)  page.

 ### 2. Add Zone to Scene
 <img src="https://user-images.githubusercontent.com/22696153/131511349-1c85213c-46cf-4a2a-87db-345989b10603.png"  height="400">